 Only in the El Niño winter of 1995 did the reservoir in northwestern Sonoma County - the North Bay’s largest, created behind Warm Springs Dam in 1982 - rise higher than it did early this week, when it topped 125 percent of its capacity, with enough water to cover 300,000 football fields 1-foot-deep.
 The bountiful supply is more than twice the volume of water held in the lake in November 2014, amid the five-year drought that forced conservation of drinking water and cut into recreational opportunities for boaters and others.

 The outlook now could hardly be more different.

 With torrents of runoff coming into Lake Sonoma and Lake Mendocino, the Russian River’s smaller reservoir to the north, dam managers are now cranking up their releases to preserve room for additional storms.
-Another front is expected to arrive Wednesday night.
+Another front is expected to arrive tonight.